joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/embedded/business/100000011004014/Biz-Wheels-Carclubs.html

 **U.S. and Iran Set to Hold Indirect Talks After Trading Attacks: What to Know**\
-`With negotiators in Qatar, oil prices are easing as shipowners send more vessels through the Strait of Hormuz, unblocking energy flows.`\
+`Negotiators are in Qatar for indirect talks and ship traffic has risen in the Strait of Hormuz, even as Tehran and Washington remain far apart on key issues.
+Here’s what to know.`\
 https://www.nytimes.com/2026/07/01/world/middleeast/us-iran-diplomacy-qatar.html

 **Where Trump Won and Lost at the Supreme Court**\